Find Trade Colleges

 77% Freshmen Loans

-There are 721 full-time undergraduates at PMI Denver, and 721 students altogether.
+There are 721 students at PMI Denver in total, 721 are full-time undergraduates.
 The school has a student-to-faculty ratio of 12 to 1.

-Roughly 77% of students at PMI Denver take out loans to pay for college.
-The typical student loan amount is $7,541 a year.
+Approximately 77% of the students who attend this school take out loans.
+The average amount of student loans is $7,541 a year.
 PMI Denver has a 1.9% student default rate.
 This is excellent when you compare it to the national rate of 10.8%.

 Students who graduate from PMI Denver with a bachelor’s degree make an average of $34,052 during the early years of their career after graduation.